-In private placement transactions in 2016 pursuant to Section 4(a)(2) of the Securities Act, we issued an aggregate of 65,515 shares, respectively, of our common stock to the Manager in payment of part of the quarterly management fee expense due for 2016 and the fourth quarter of 2015, and we issued our four independent directors an aggregate of 6,664 shares of our common stock in payment of half of their quarterly director fees for 2016.
+In private placement transactions in 2017 pursuant to Section 4(a)(2) of the Securities Act, we issued an aggregate of 122,350 shares, of our common stock to the Manager in payment of part of the quarterly management fee expense due for 2017 and the fourth quarter of 2016, and we issued our four independent directors an aggregate of 8,940 shares of our common stock in payment of part of their quarterly director fees for 2017 and the fourth quarter of 2016.
+Management fees are generally paid in the first or second month following the end of the calendar quarter.